vanOosterhoutLab/SpeedDate.jl/docs/src/man/intro.md

 $Pr(X \le k) = \sum_{i=0}^{\lfloor k \rfloor} \binom{n}{i} p^i (1 - p)^{n-i}$

-Where $p$ is the probability of observing a single mutation between the two aligned sequences.
+Where $p$ is the probability of observing that a single base position is a mutation between the two aligned sequences.

 The value of $p$ depends on two key factors: the substitution rate and the divergence time.